opensearch-project/opensearch-build/bundle-workflow/src/test_workflow/docs/README.md

 This section defines how the permissions are configured for reading bundle, tarball, maven dependencies etc. from S3 and writing the results log back to s3 once the tests complete.

 The Jenkins infrastructure is setup in an AWS account via cdk.
-The account provides a `test-orchestrator-role` with permission policy to read and write from s3, see [[1] test-orchestrator-role policy](https://quip-amazon.com/vKtJAqgnZVkz#temp:C:JMIcb303e6ee8cb4369b3ec1a910) .
+The account provides a `test-orchestrator-role` with permission policy to read and write from s3, see [[1] test-orchestrator-role policy](#appendix) .
 The `instance-profile` role has `assume-role` permissions on this `test-orchestrator role` which allows the jenkins instance to read and write from required s3 locations.

 # Appendix